 You’ve asked us to redefine spacetime and infinity.
 Here is my proposal:

 - The first second is still alive, well, and moving outward 13.8 billion years later!
 It is today’s expansion of the universe (and also the first moment of the universe).

-- These blackholes aren’t sucking everything in; they are pushing it out at levels (sizes) that our measuring devices will never pick up.
+- These blackholes aren’t just sucking everything in; they (Type B) are also pushing it out at levels (sizes) that our measuring devices will never pick up.

 - The universe is fundamentally exponential.
 Spacetime is derivative.

 - The finite-infinite relation is a key.
 It is both over-defined and under-defined.